Fjool/Frogue/README.md

 Bugs
 ====
-Player token stutters at end of movement; moving to stop position unnecessarily Generated maps are scruffy
+- Player token stutters at end of movement; moving to stop position unnecessarily
+- Generated maps are scruffy
-Doors not
+- Doors not facing path

 To Do
 =====

-- REFACTOR
+- Smooth player movement
-- WRITE TESTS
 - Reimplement scrolling
 - Fog of war
 - Line of sight